 - 2014.09.23, New York: DDPP presentation at the UN Climate Summit

 - 2014.07.11, Paris: DDPP presentation at the Major Economies Forum (MEF)

-- 2014.07.10, Paris: Interim 2014 report launch: press conference at the French Ministry of Foreign Affairs with Minister Laurent Fabius
+- 2014.07.10, Paris: Interim 2014 report handed over to the French Minister of Foreign Affairs Laurent Fabius

 (Jeffrey Sachs, Laurence Tubiana, Laurent Fabius, Teresa Ribera, Fatih Birol - ©Frédéric de La Mure/MAEDI)

 - 2014.07.08, New York: Interim 2014 report handed over to Ban Ki-moon, United Nations Secretary-General

 - 2013.10.12-13, Seoul (South Korea): DDPP kick-off meeting

 Restraining global warming to below 2°C requires profound changes that may be difficult to grasp.
 How can the changes be conceived?
 How can the specific context and development objectives of each country be taken into account?
 What policies are needed, both at the local and international levels?